 When it comes to gaming, be it on your PC or console, a higher refresh rate is always better.
 That’s because you will be able to react faster compared to when you use a lower refresh rate monitor.
 So, if you intend to play competitive or fast paced games particularly shooters like Call of Duty and CS:GO, you may want to lean on monitors with a high refresh rate.

 Whether you require a high refresh rate display or not really boils down to your preferences.
 If you are a casual gamer, you don’t need a 144Hz or 240Hz monitor.
 A 60Hz or 120Hz is generally fine.
 However, if you’re a hardcore gamer and participate in titles where high-refresh rate is advantageous, then by all means, go for a high refresh rate monitor.

 However, keep in mind that similar to resolution, the higher the refresh rate, the better the graphics card you will need for optimum performance.

 3. Response Time

 This is another essential factor to look at when shopping for a gaming monitor.
-Response time is the rate at which a pixels changes from its previous colour, to a new one.
-It’s different from refresh rate in that refresh rates handles changing frames while response time only deals with changing the colours of individual pixels.
+Response time is the rate at which a pixel changes from its previous color to a new one.
+It’s different from refresh rate in that refresh rates handle changing frames while response time only deals with changing the colors of individual pixels.